 Combine this with the wealth of bars (serving some exquisite wine), and you’ve found a pretty amazing place to live.

 3. Great weather

-Like much of continental Europe, Barcelona has weather that most British people would love.
+Like much of continental Europe, Barcelona has weather that most people from further north would love.
 Winter temperatures generally don’t dip lower than 13C, and in the summer they may peak at 34C.
 Due to its proximity to the sea, the city enjoys a more regulated climate than inland locations.

 4. Amazing nature

 Barcelona itself has a wealth of beaches, which get quite busy in the summer.
 However, you’re also not too far away from locations such as Montseny Natural Park, Montserrat Mountain, or the Ebro Delta.
 If you enjoy spending time amongst nature, you could do a lot worse than this.